snowplow-archive/spark-example-project/README.md

 Fork this project and adapt it into your own custom Spark job.

-To invoke/schedule your Scalding job on EMR, check out:
+To invoke/schedule your Spark job on EMR, check out:

 * [Spark Plug] [spark-plug] for Scala
 * [Elasticity] [elasticity] for Ruby